-2016 Future Supply Chain strongly focuses on change towards the consumer end of the supply chain.
+2016 Future Supply Chain strongly focuses on the change towards the consumer end of the supply chain.
+Amazon is a leading example of these changes.

 How might these changes ripple upstream and affect the maritime and maritime-centric supply chain industries?
-Which may be the most significant?
+Which change may be the most significant?
 What's the likelihood that this effect will happen?